-During Geography lessons the National Curriculum requires that pupils can:
+During History lessons the National Curriculum requires that pupils can:

 The homework will continue to be sent out on a Wednesday and due in on the following Monday.
 Mrs Watkins and I will be running a homework club on a Thursday lunchtime when children can choose to do their homework in school time.
 It is extremely important that children continue to practise their tables and read regularly.
-The 'My Maths' has proved a really useful tool for homework and general practise of what we had been doing in class last year.
-It consolidatates Mathematical methods and makes the learning and interaction more fun for the children at home.
-I intend to continue with this this academic year.
+The 'My Maths' has proved a really useful tool for homework and general practice of what we had been doing in class this term.
+It consolidates Mathematical methods and makes the learning and interaction more fun for the children at home.
+I intend to continue with this during the academic year.
 Please use this as often as possible.
-It will impact on the children's progress.
+It will impact on the child's progress.

-In English we will be using the text of King Kong to learn about several different genres of writing.
+In English we will be finishing the unit of King Kong continuing to learn about several different genres of writing.

 Opportunities to write will include: